 Several universities run professional development courses on line.
-For example, Glyndŵr University offers the Postgraduate Certificate in E-learning, technology and pedagogy.
-The course was originally offered fully online but it was found that people can feel disempowered without a face-to-face element so it now also offers a blended approach for learners able to attend.
+For example, Glyndŵr University offers the Postgraduate Certificate in E-learning,

 "which is delivered entirely on-line, provides a flexible yet coherent programme of accredited professional development designed to increase the knowledge and skills needed to apply technology effectively to support teaching and learning across a range of educational and training contexts."